“You can always count on the dead to dish out more hurt.”

 The one-eyed wraith scowls, only for a sly look to enter his remaining eye as he raises his sword high above Kâmil and prepares to bring it down—just as the cafeteria doors burst open.

 Caroline recognizes Gabriel Hurst, Charlie Harrison, Becky Lynne, the two nameless Kindred her diablerie-honed memory recalls from Rocco’s long ago party, two male vampires (one black, one white) she doesn’t recognize, Gus Elgin, and perhaps twice as many ghouls.
 The Hussar is there too, sword drawn.
-His gaze is instantly drawn to the one-eyed wraith, and the one-eyed wraith’s to his, heedless of the gathered Kindred.
+His gaze instantly fixes upon the one-eyed wraith, and the one-eyed wraith’s upon him, heedless of the gathered Kindred.

-At once, the one-eyed wraith and his followers wink out like snuffed candles—the night’s third battle seemingly over before it can begin.
+At once, he and his followers wink out like snuffed candles—the night’s third battle seemingly over before it can begin.

 Caroline: Sixth battle, by Caroline’s count, if one gives credit to her stepmother’s trap.
 Though she doubts any histories will record that, nor the flight through the city’s streets, nor the initial battle within the gym.